 Integrated pest management (IPM) is a comprehensive approach to insect, weed and disease management to protect against yield loss and deterioration of cotton fiber quality.
-IPM provides many benefits for farmers, society and the environment.
-IPM practices offer farmers flexibility, good use of resources, opportunities to increase yields and profits, new technology and reduced potential for pest resistance.
+IPM provides many benefits for growers, society and the environment.
+IPM practices offer growers flexibility, good use of resources, opportunities to increase yields and profits, new technology and reduced potential for pest resistance.

 IPM for insects includes planting cotton with traits that confer resistance to insects, nematodes and other pests; using seed treatments; scouting and identifying insect pests; making timely insecticide applications when needed; and using cultural practices to diminish the threat from insects.